Geborgen/nordic-souls/FAQ.md

 ## Q: Why does X quest not start?

 **A:** There are likely different starting requirements.
-Please refer to [this]https://github.com/Geborgen/nordic-souls/blob/main/.github/QUESTCHANGES.md) document.
+Please refer to [this](https://github.com/Geborgen/nordic-souls/blob/main/.github/QUESTCHANGES.md) document.

+## Q: Why are no dragons spawning?

+**A:** This is due to the [Diplomatic Dragons](https://www.nexusmods.com/skyrimspecialedition/mods/70803) mod.
+Random dragons will not spawn until Sahloknir dies.